Does Stainless Steel Jewelry Turn Skin Green?

 2.3.1.
 Beyond the Metal:

-• Sweat and External Factors: Sweat alone can irritate sensitive skin and can speed up the leaching of nickel from jewelry.
-Also, metals on the skin may interact with certain medications or lotions.
+• Sweat and External Factors: Sweat can also speed up the leaching process of nickel from jewelry and irritate the skin.
+Also, certain medications and lotions can interact with metals.

-• Individual Sensitivity: The sensitivity of each person to nickel and other metals varies.
-Some individuals may experience a reaction to a very small amount of nickel while in others higher concentration may not cause any issue at all.
+• Individual Sensitivity: The sensitivity to nickel and other metals varies from person to person.
+Some people may react highly to a small amount of nickel while others show no response to a high amount of nickel.

 3. Understanding Stainless Steel Jewelry